Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 The author, Jess with her puppy near the fireplace at Belching Beaver’s camp-themed backyard

-Me and my pup enjoying the fireplace and hard seltzer at Belching Beaver’s camp-themed backyard
+My pup and I enjoying the fireplace and hard seltzer at Belching Beaver’s camp-themed backyard

 Four words — Peanut Butter Milk Stout.
 If you’d like to taste Reese’s cup-flavored beer, head on over to Belching Beaver Brewery in downtown Vista.
-Out of all the things to do in Vista, a city known for good beer and vibes, make sure to try at least one local beer.
+While you’re in Vista, a city known for good beer and vibes, make sure to try at least one local beer.

 Belching Beaver is one of my absolute favorites because they have unique beers and seltzers on draft, comfort bar food, and an outdoor patio that is spacious and sets the mood.